Better Charts for Just-the-Facts Data

 Separate Area Plots

-This graph is very similar to the above, but so much easier to digest!
+This graph is so much easier to digest!

 Kate Baldwin